AminMal/stgin/README.md

 **Route:** Holds route specifications (i.e., method, path, API action)

-**RequestContext**: Holds the information about the requests, such as uri, body, headers, ...
+**RequestContext**: Holds the information about the requests, such as uri, body, headers, ... .
+Can parse request entity into the desired variable, using helper functions like `request.JSONInto`, `request.XMLInto`.

 **Status:** Is a wrapper around an actual http response, holds status code, response headers, response body, ... (i.e., Ok, BadRequest, ...)
+* ResponseEntity: A response could be of different content types (i.e., JSON, XML, Text, file, ...).
+A response entity is an interface which defined the content type of the response, and entity bytes.
+There are some helper functions provided in stgin to ease the use of these entities, like `stgin.Json`, `stgin.Text`, `stgin.Xml`, `stgin.File`.

 **API:** Is a type alias for a function which accepts a request context and returns a status.